 A Residual Legacy

-It is becoming increasingly common for people to leave to charity what is left of their Estate after specified legacies have been deducted.
+It is becoming increasingly common for people to leave a charity what is left of their Estate after specified legacies have been deducted.
 The portion of the Estate, which is left over, is called the Residue.
-This means that family and friends can be remembered while the Residue &– which is impossible to assess accurately at the time of making the Will – is used in a way which will benefit numerous people.
+This means that family and friends can be remembered while the Residue is used in a way which will benefit numerous people.
 It is also possible to bequeath fractions of the Residue among family and charities as you see fit.